 30 Highfield Road

-- Cllr Eddie Meyer (Chairman)
+- Cllr Eddie Meyer - Chairman

 - Cllr G Parkin

-- Cllr John Ragsdale
+- Cllr John Ragsdale - Vice Chairman

-- Cllr Nick Brown
+- Cllr Nicholas Willett-Brown

-- Cllr Duncan Griffen
+- Cllr Duncan Griffin

 All councillors must declare any private interests that may cause conflict when making council decisions.
 See the councillors' register of interest (PDF File, 4,018kb)